 - Circulate your money in your local community

 Each share contains approximately 8-10 items each time you pick up.
-Depending on the week and weather (which has a huge impact on what grows well and what we can harvest!), we’ll do our best to offer options for you to select from so you can pick your favorites.
+Depending on the week and weather (which has a huge impact on what grows well and what we can harvest!), we’ll do our best to offer options for you to select from so you can pick your favorites. **Note that due to COVID-19, we will be prepacking all shares and limiting options for the time-being**

 A sample share in the summer could include cherry tomatoes, heirloom tomatoes, eggplant, okra, summer squash, cucumbers, pea shoots, sweet potato greens, basil and sweet peppers.